-Joseph was sold by his brothers to Midianite traders who took him to Egypt and sold him as a slave on the slave market.
+- Joseph is sold by his brothers to Midianite traders who took him to Egypt and sold him as a slave on the slave market—Genesis 39:1.

-The blessing of God was upon Joseph’s life and his Master’s house because of his commitment to moral excellence.
+- The blessing of God was upon his life and his master’s house because of his commitment to moral excellence—Genesis 39:2-6

-Joseph had an opportunity to compromise his moral excellence but chose not to.
-It is during the trials that we add to our faith.
+- Joseph had an opportunity to compromise his moral excellence but chose not to.
+It is during the trials that we add to our faith—Genesis 39:6-10.

-He had integrity towards his employer and towards God that he refused to compromise.
+- Joseph had an integrity towards his employer and towards God that he refused to compromise.

-He was put into prison for not giving into His master’s wife’s desires towards him.
+- He was put into prison for not giving into His master’s wife’s desires towards him—Genesis 29:30

 Then it will be that those who are of an excellent spirit will be called forth to show leadership and guidance through troublous times.
 These are those, like Joseph, who continued to exhibit moral excellence in the midst of the fiery trials of life.